 Only courses included in the student’s academic program and any officially approved substitute courses count toward graduation.

-To graduate, students must successfully complete all required courses by meeting required credit hours for the program of study, receiving a passing grade in each course required for the program of study, earning at least a 2.0 overall grade point average (2.5 for Associate in Engineering and 2.7 for the Associate in Arts or Science in Teacher Preparation), and completing a minimum of 25 percent of the required coursework at the College.
+To graduate, students must successfully complete all required courses by meeting required credit hours for the program of study, receiving a passing grade in each course required for the program of study, earning at least a 2.0 overall grade point average (2.5 for Associate in Engineering and 2.7 for the Associate in Arts or Science in Teacher Preparation) and completing a minimum of 25 percent of the required coursework at the College.
 In addition, specified programs may require a grade of no less than C for some courses and no less than a grade of B in other courses as designated in the appropriate program handbook.

-When changing the primary program or adding a secondary program, a student must follow the steps in the
+When changing the primary program or adding a secondary program, a student must follow the steps in the Readmission and Change of Program policy.

 Academic Programs Offered at Durham Tech

-Building, Engineering, and Skilled TradesArchitectural Technology Business and EntrepreneurshipAccounting and Finance | Health and WellnessAnesthesia Technology
+Building, Engineering, and Skilled TradesArchitectural Technology | Business and EntrepreneurshipAccounting and Finance |

 View the alphabetical list of programs and the complete list of short-term, long-term, and university transfer options in the Programs and Pathways section of the website.